glwagner/OceanTurb.jl/docs/src/index.md

 > *How inappropriate to call this planet Earth when it is quite clearly Ocean.*
 >> *Arthur C. Clark*

-`OceanTurb.jl` implements one-dimensional partial differential equations that model turbulent convection and diffusion in the ocean surface boundary layer.
-It's purpose is the exploration, development, and practical usage of ocean turbulence models.

-### In the scheme of things
+### *Just beneath the ocean surface...*

-Just beneath the surface of the ocean, atmospheric fluxes of energy, heat fresh water, salinity, and momentum due to wind, waves, precipitation, evaporation, heating, cooling, and radiation drive turbulence and mediate the exchange of quantities like heat, momentum, and carbon between the atmosphere and ocean interior.
+Wind, rain, sun, ice, and waves drive turbulence that churns the surface ocean, mediating the exchange of quantities like heat, carbon, and momentum between the atmosphere and ocean interior.
 Models that approximate the effects of atmospheric forcing on turbulence and turbulent mixing in the upper ocean are critical components in ocean circulation models and coupled climate models.

+### The basic idea

+`OceanTurb.jl` implements one-dimensional partial differential equations that model these processes --- namely, turbulent mixing, convection, and transport in the ocean surface boundary layer associated with boundary layer currents, surface waves, atmospheric fluxes, and solar radiation.
+It's purpose is the exploration and development of ocean turbulence schemes intended for use in models of ocean circulation and Earth's climate.

 ## Installation